emdash/ampii/MANUAL.md

 that scanning a barcode is not mistaken for other arbitrary keypresses.

-Better still: your a computer that can run Linux, or another open-source operating system, such as FreeBSD.
-This will allow you to add a USB scale, and save you from having to type in weights manually.
+Better still: your computer can run Linux, or another open-source operating system, such as FreeBSD.
+This unlocks support for USB scales.
 Unlike barcode scanners, scales use USB at a lower level.
-At this time, I am only able to support for usb scales on systems that provide a `hidraw` device file interface.
+At this time, I am only able to support for usb scales Linux systems.

 ## The End Goal: Your Kitchen Companion